-Thoracic aortic aneurysms are relatively uncommon compared to abdominal aortic aneurysms.
-There is a wide range of causes, and the ascending aorta is most commonly affected.
-CTA and MRA are the modalities of choice to image this condition.
+Thoracic aortic aneurysms are a type of thoraco-abdominal aneurysms and are relatively uncommon compared to abdominal aortic aneurysms.
+There is a wide range of causes, and the ascending aorta is the segment most commonly affected.
+Both CT-angiography and MR-angiography are the modalities of choice to image this condition.

 Thoracic aneurysms are often identified incidentally on imaging of the chest.
-A symptomatic presentation may be due to mass effect on airway or oesophagus.
-Alternatively, they may present due to a complication, including rupture, aorto-bronchial or aorto-oesophageal fistulae.
+The symptomatic presentation may be due to mass effect on airway or esophagus.
+Alternatively, they may present due to a complication, including rupture, aorto-bronchial or aorto-esophageal fistulae.

 Pseudoaneurysms of the thoracic aorta are usually the result of significant thoracic trauma, both penetrating and blunt, and carry a very high mortality, with 80-90% of patients dying before reaching hospital 4.